mohamed-ibrahim-105/serverless-rest-api-dynamodb-api-gateway-s3-frontend/README.md

-# Serverless Customer Records API with ES Module Syntax
+# Serverless REST API with Frontend Hosted on S3
 Develop a serverless REST API using Amazon API Gateway, AWS Lambda, and DynamoDB to manage customer records.
 The API allows users to create, read, update, and delete (CRUD) data without managing servers.